neto1895/M6C_Weather_Dashboard-ECR/README.md

 ## Credits

-This code is made by Ernesto Cruz using the openweather API
+This code is made by Ernesto Cruz using the openweather API.

 ## License